 Specialities: Homemade fudge, traditional Irish soda bread, local cheese, smoked salmon, craft ales.

-Where to stay: The Bridge Tavern is a popular small hotel, 3 minute walk from Leitrim Place.
+Where to stay: The Bridge Tavern is a popular small hotel near Leitrim Place.

-Staying in central Wicklow gives you convenient access to the Christmas market, placing you within a short stroll of the festive hustle and bustle.
-Only a couple of accommodation options are available in this area.
-I suggest staying at The Bridge Tavern for it’s ideal location and affordable price.
+Only a couple of hotel options are available near the market.
+I suggest staying at the Bridge Tavern for its ideal location and affordable price.

 Christmas in Wicklow

-Hot Buttered Oysters: A unique delicacy at the Wicklow Christmas Markets, these are locally sourced oysters, shucked on-site, and quickly pan-fried in hot butter with a hint of garlic.
+Hot Buttered Oysters: A unique delicacy in Wicklow, these are locally sourced oysters, shucked on-site, and quickly pan-fried in hot butter with a hint of garlic.
 Served piping hot, they provide a taste of the Irish Sea in a delicious bite.

 Irish Whiskey Fudge: Fudge is a traditional sweet treat in Ireland, and some versions available at the market stand out with its hint of Irish whiskey.
 This melt-in-your-mouth confectionery is a treat for the sweet-toothed, blending creamy textures with the warming, distinct notes of Irish whiskey.